Sponsor A Child

 The chance to change a child’s life is at your fingertips.
-As a sponsor you will receive a letter, and a report card each year from your child.
+As a sponsor you will receive a couple of cards or letters each year from your child.
 This correspondence gives you the opportunity to more fully understand the challenges and highlights your student is going through.
 Here is an example of the heartfelt connection you can gain from the letters you receive during your sponsorship.

 Tan Thuan, December 3, 2010